dil-dabalogh/planforge/docs/wbs.md

-# PlanForge MVP - Project Retrospective
+# What If Delivered MVP - Project Retrospective
 **Completed:** A lightweight SPA for visual capacity and initiative planning with drag‑and‑drop timeline, dependencies, resource management, and JSON/YAML export.

 ---